Leroymilo/FurnitureFramework/doc/Furniture.md

 ## Description

 The description of the Furniture that will be displayed in the game.
 If this is not set, the game will use one of the default descriptions that depends on the [placement restriction](#placement-restriction) of the Furniture (like vanilla Furniture have).
 Variant tokens can be used in this field.

+This field supports i18n translation in the exact same way as the [Display Name](#display-name).

 ## Animation